astronomer/docs/software_versioned_docs/version-0.25/cli-quickstart.md

 - `plugins`
 - `include`

-Once you save your changes, refresh the Airflow Webserver in your browser to see them render.
+Once you save your changes, refresh the Airflow webserver in your browser to see them render.

 ### Other Changes